-Mexican cuisine is one of my favorite foods, but it is not exactly the healthiest of choices.
+Mexican cuisine is one of my favorite foods, but sometimes it’s not exactly the healthiest of choices.
 I am always trying to create recipes that are lighter on calories without losing flavor.
 Salads are a great option when choosing to eat lighter and if you are trying to increase your vegetable intake, like most of us are trying to do.
 They also make a great dinnertime option because if you top with some protein, they become a satisfying meal.

 8 ounces filet mignon or hanger steak

 1/2 teaspoon chili powder

 5 cups of baby spinach leaves